elsantibanez/elsantibanez/README.md

 📫 You can reach me via [contact details].

-⚡ Fun fact: I collect gnomes.
+⚡ Fun fact: I collect garden gnomes.

 <!---
 elsantibanez/elsantibanez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.